 One of the defining features of a jazz kissa was the meticulously designed sound systems.
 These bars invested heavily in high-quality audio equipment, ensuring that every note and instrument could be heard with utmost clarity.
 The attention to detail in creating the perfect sound environment was truly remarkable, and it made a significant difference in the way the music was perceived.

-As an expert sommelier and brewer, I can draw parallels between the world of music and that of or .
+As an expert sommelier and brewer, I can draw parallels between the world of music and that of wine or beer.
 Just as a sommelier carefully selects wines based on their aroma, taste, and overall experience, the owners of jazz kissas were meticulous in their record selection.
 They would handpick imported records that were known for their superb sound quality, rarity, and artistic value.

 In addition to the exceptional music selection, jazz kissas also offered a range of beverages to complement the listening experience.
 Much like a wine bar or a brewery, these establishments understood the importance of creating a holistic sensory experience.
 Patrons could indulge in a variety of drinks, from fine wines and craft beers to specialty coffees and teas, all carefully chosen to enhance the ambiance and elevate the enjoyment of the music.